a0094487/learning/README.md

 # Schedule

-Finish up on Machine Learning in Python, both supervised and unsupervised portions.

-Applied Text Mining, then Social Network Analysis in Python.
+Continue Applied Text Mining, then move on to Social Network Analysis in Python.

 Work on SAS base certification.